Tulsa vs. Old Dominion Myrtle Beach Bowl NCAA Football Odds, Plays and Insights | December 20, 2021

 - The Golden Hurricane have covered the spread once this season when favored by 9.5 points or more (in three chances).

-- Tulsa's games this year have hit the over eight times in 11 opportunities (72.7%).
+- Tulsa's games this year have hit the over on eight of 11 set point totals (72.7%).

-- Tulsa is 3-2 against the spread and 5-0 overall this season when the team puts up more than 27.6 points.
+- When Tulsa scores more than 27.6 points, it is 3-2 against the spread and 5-0 overall.

-- This year, the Golden Hurricane have turned the ball over 23 times, seven more than the Monarchs' takeaways (16).
+- The Golden Hurricane have turned the ball over seven more times (23 total) than the Monarchs have forced a turnover (16) this season.

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.